Modified Kerr black holes surrounded by dark matter spike: Constraints from the EHT Observations

 As shown in Refs. \cite{NampalliwarAJ2021,XuJCAP2018-2,CapozzielloJCAP2023,HouJCAP2018,JusufiEPJC2020354,JusufiPRD2019,JusufiMNRA2021,PantigJCAP2022}, the shadow radius increases gradually with increasing DM density; nonetheless, for realistic DM settings, the BH shadows in our scenario remain nearly unchanged from what they would be in the absence of DM distribution.
-Nonetheless, the shadow shape is quite sensitive to the BGGM parameter value, particularly in the case where our Kerr-DMS BHs behave as an extreme or near-extreme Kerr BH, with a spin parameter of $a\rightarrow 1$.
-Therefore, we now aim to employ the shadow radius/angular diameter as an observable quantity in EHT observations of $\text{M87}^{*}$ and $\text{Sgr A}^{*}$ to explore BGMKLBH solutions described by two distinct spacetime metrics, namely the TOV \eqref{forTOVformalism} and XHGW \eqref{forXHGWformalism} models.
+Nonetheless, the shadow silhouette is quite sensitive to the value of the model parameters, particularly in the case where our Kerr-DMS BHs behave as an extreme or near-extreme Kerr BH, with a spin parameter of $a\rightarrow 1$.